Arthur-Milchior/anki-enhance-main-window/README.md

 # anki-enhance-main-window
 Adds a lot of features to the main window.
 Allows to configure those features.
 Configurations are explained at the end of this document.

+Important updates:
+* February: counting the number of review, today and any time in the past.
+And the number of cards seen today.
-* Update: 19th January 2019: many bugs corrected.
+* 19th January 2019: many bugs corrected.
 Configuration can be changed without restarting anki.
-* Update 8th november 2018: you can configure the add-on using anki 2.1's configuration method.
+* 8th november 2018: you can configure the add-on using anki 2.1's configuration method.
 The configuration won't be lost during next update of the add-on !